tox-dev/tox/docs/index.rst

   and platform-specific build-step hacks.

-* **full interoperability with devpi**: is integrated with and is used for testing in the devpi_ system, a versatile pypi index server and release managing tool.
+* **full interoperability with devpi**: is integrated with and is used for testing in the devpi_ system, a versatile PyPI index server and release managing tool.

 * **driven by a simple ini-style config file**